 Some people legitimately enjoy the smell of gasoline.
 I’m not here to judge.
 What I had a hard time understanding was where the “sour” part came in.
 I immediately thought Warheads candy for many years, but couldn’t place that in the herb.
 No, sour here is a noticeable funk that has little sweetness to it.
 Think lightly expired dairy and not a full-on fridge science experiment.

 My fiancee (yes, I’m recently engaged!) and I have a pact when it comes to cleaning.
 She’s great at the day-to-day, make-sure-this-place-doesn’t-fall-apart maintenance.
-Every few months, I do an OCD-level sweep of the premises loaded up on coffee and sativa and the futuristic sounds of Glitch Mob radio on Pandora.

 As it turns out, Sour Diesel and I make a great maid service.

 1 Pound, 1/2 Pound, 1/4 Pound, 1 oz